AddressFinder/addressfinder-magento/DEVELOPMENT.md

 ## Installing Mangento

 1. Clone the docker image for Magento.
 Check out the branch associated with the version of Magento you want.
-You will need a seperate clone for each version you Magento you want
+You will need a seperate clone for each version of Magento you want

    For Magento 2.3